richardbiely/gaia-ecs/README.md

 // This query is going to group entities by what they eat. auto qq = wld.query().all<Position>().group_by(eats);

-// The query cache is going to contains following 6 archetypes in 3 groups as follows:
+// The query cache is going to contain following 6 archetypes in 3 groups as follows:
 //  - Eats:carrot:
 //     - Position, (Eats, carrot)
 //     - Position, (Eats, carrot), Healthy